top of page

 Released: December 26, 2020

-He served this university after the establishment of the Graduate School of Nutritional and Environmental Sciences in April 1991 until he retired from this university in March 2020, while he played roles as associate professor and professor, as well as department chair, dean, and vice-president.
-The university issued him the title of emeritus professor in April 2020, and its conferment ceremony was held on December 21.
+He served the university after the establishment of the Graduate School of Nutritional and Environmental Sciences in April 1991 until his retirement in March 2020, during which he held roles as associate professor and professor, department chair, dean, and vice president.
+The university conferred the title of emeritus professor on him in April 2020, and the ceremony was held on December 21.

 IMG_2321.JPG